|

 arms, legs, side of face

-etc. The surgeon may
+etc. The cosmetic surgeon may

 have had to do more work